revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-**Data Grid**: Data Grid provides many features and functionality to users to perform paging and sort the data in the table easily.
-It can hold text object data, but it can’t hold embedded or linked object data.
+**Data Grid**: Data Grid provides many features and functionality to users to perform paging and sort the data in the table easily.It can hold text object data, but it can’t hold embedded or linked object data.
-**Data Repeater**: Data Repeater has offered so many features that are not offered by Data Grid such as – It can hold control of embedded and linked objects data and it can embed Data Grid in it but vice-versa is not possible.
-It doesn’t have support for Paging functionality but can be achieved by programming it.
+**Data Repeater**: Data Repeater has offered so many features that are not offered by Data Grid such as – It can hold control of embedded and linked objects data and it can embed Data Grid in it but vice-versa is not possible.It doesn’t have support for Paging functionality but can be achieved by programming it.

 </blockquote>